Classification of real hyperplane singularities by real log canonical thresholds: Preliminaries

 \subsection{Log resolutions}

-\begin{fact} Let $Y$ be an irreducible complex algebraic variety, and let $D \subseteq Y$ be an effective Cartier divisor on $Y$. \begin{enumerate} \item \cite[Theorem 4.1.3]{LazarsfeldI} There is a projective birational morphism $\rho: X \to Y$, where $X$ is regular and $\rho^*D + \exc(\rho)$ is a divisor with simple normal crossing support. $\rho$ is called a \textit{log resolution} of the pair $(Y,D)$. \item \cite[Theorem 4.1.3]{LazarsfeldI} One can construct $\rho$ as a sequence of blow-ups along smooth centers supported in the singular loci of $D$ and $Y$.
+\begin{fact} Let $Y$ be an irreducible complex algebraic variety, and let $D \subseteq Y$ be an effective Cartier divisor on $Y$. \begin{enumerate} \item \cite[Theorem 4.1.3]{LazarsfeldI} There is a projective birational morphism $\rho: X \to Y$, where $X$ is regular and $\rho^*D + \exc(\rho)$ is a divisor with simple normal crossing support.
+Here $\exc(\rho)$ denotes the exceptional set of $\rho$, namely, the set of points where $\rho$ is not a local isomorphism.
+A map $\rho$ satisfying this property is called a \textit{log resolution} of the pair $(Y,D)$. \item \cite[Theorem 4.1.3]{LazarsfeldI} One can construct $\rho$ as a sequence of blow-ups along smooth centers supported in the singular loci of $D$ and $Y$.
 In particular, one can assume that $\rho$ is an isomorphism over $Y \setminus (\Sing(Y) \cup \Sing(D))$. \item \cite[Chapter II, Theorem 4.9]{Hartshorne} Every projective morphism of varieties is proper. \item If $Y = \A^d_\C$ is an affine space and $D$ is a hyperplane arrangement defined by a real polynomial then the centers of the blow-ups can additionally be chosen to be defined over $\R$.
 Indeed, in this case, the centers are linear spaces defined by real linear forms, see \ref{wonderful-compactifications} below.
 In particular, $\rho$ can be chosen to be defined over $\R$ and all prime divisors of $\rho^*D + \exc(\rho)$ are defined over $\R$. \end{enumerate} \end{fact}